ricardopieper/donkey-lang/src/semantic/New Type Inference Algorithm.md

 Another change is that now I'm using a completely separate data structure for typing the HIR.
 Instead of storing the types in the HIR, I'm storing "type indices" in the tree, and the actual types are stored in a table separately.
 This way I can apply substitution to the types without having to modify the HIR.

-Yes it relies on functions performing "side effects", functional people hate it ¯\_(ツ)_/¯.